TrashMonks/hagadias/README.md

 This library forms the base for several projects:

-- the Caves of Qud wiki bot that builds and updates the [official Caves of Qud wiki](https://wiki.cavesofqud.com/)
+- the Caves of Qud wiki bot that builds and updates the [Caves of Qud wiki](https://wiki.cavesofqud.com/)
 - the Discord bot that operates on the [Caves of Qud discord server](https://discordapp.com/invite/cavesofqud) (invite link)